CDCgov/prime-reportstream/prime-router/docs/proposals/0017-serializer-error-codes.md

 #### HAPI Parser Error

-Since HL7Exceptions, the type of exception thrown by HAPI, contain the field name, via location property, we can create a `FieldProcessingMessage`, defined above, and set `fieldId` to `e.location`, `message` to `e.localizedMessage`, and `errorCode` to a response code that is specific for the particular error of the HL7 field.
-Finally, we can set `FieldType` to the Element associated with the field name in the schema that is being processed. `FieldName` can also be calculated in a similar manner as `FieldType`.
+Since HL7Exceptions, the type of exception thrown by HAPI, contain the field name, via location property, we can create a `FieldProcessingMessage`, defined above, and set `field` to `e.location`, `message` to `e.localizedMessage`, and `errorCode` to a response code that is specific for the particular error of the HL7 field.

-Unfortunately, in this case, `fieldValue` will need to be left empty since HAPI was not able to parse it out.

 For `errorCode` it is important to note that we will most likely not be able to determine exactly why the processing failed without processing `e.localizedMessage` and mapping that value to a response code.
 I propose we default to a generic